Categories

 2. Tools and Puzzles

 And this is the bit that really reminds me of Golden Sun.
-In that game is was psyenergy that was used outside of battle to solve puzzles.
+In that game, it was psynergy that was used outside of battle to solve puzzles.
 The balance between puzzles and battles feels very similar.
 And Golden Sun even has that combination of 2D levels and 3D battles.

 Now I know there are a lot of Golden Sun fans really disappointed that Camelot haven’t continued the series, and I agree, but now I’ve got a series of four other Wild Arm’s games to explore instead, and Armed Fantasia after that maybe.
 It really feels like they fill the same niche of polished, puzzly, bright JRPGs with close knit parties.